linxcat/underworld/README.md

 # underworld
-New Underworld LARP platform running on Python 3
+New Underworld LARP web platform running on GoLang